John Bishop: Personal life

-Bishop has been married to his wife Melanie since 1993, though they were separated for 18 months starting in 2000.
-They have three sons: Joe (born 1994), Luke (born 1996), and Daniel (born 1998).
+Bishop and wife Melanie have been married since 1993, although they were separated for 18 months starting in 2000.
+They have three sons.
 Until 2019, they lived at Whatcroft Hall in Northwich, Cheshire.
 The property is a Grade II listed Georgian mansion.
-In April 2019, he sold the home for £6.2 million to the HS2 rail project, despite his vocal criticism of the project.
+In April 2019, he sold the home for £6.8 million to the HS2 rail project, despite his vocal criticism of the project, and moved to West Sussex.

-Bishop enjoys playing football and is an avid Liverpool FC fan, a fact frequently brought up on the show A League of Their Own, on which he was a panelist.
+Bishop enjoys playing football and is a Liverpool FC fan, a fact frequently brought up on the show A League of Their Own, on which he was a panellist.
 In July 2010, he took part in protests against then-owners of Liverpool FC, Tom Hicks and George Gillett, and later took part in a celebrity-studded protest video on YouTube.

 Bishop pre-recorded a video message for the 2011 Labour Party conference, which was held in Liverpool.

 Bishop has been a vegetarian since 1985, which he discussed on BBC Two's Something for The Weekend and his episode on food on his stand-up show John Bishop's Britain.
 In 2013, PETA declared him to be one of the "Sexiest Vegetarians" of the year.

 In September 2016, Bishop was ranked tenth place on Forbes' Top 10 Highest Paid Comedians List, earning £5.4 million a year, making him the UK's highest earning comedian.

 On 30 December 2020, during the COVID-19 pandemic, Bishop revealed that he and his wife had tested positive for COVID-19 on Christmas Day and described it as the "worst illness [he has] ever had".

-While driving in Wales on 21 July 2021, Bishop crashed his Land Rover Discovery after swerving to avoid another driver who had swerved to avoid a "big chicken".
-He was on his way to take a ferry to Ireland and was unhurt.